 Move ahead in your career and make a bigger impact in the community you serve.

 You touch patients’ lives every day with your care and compassion.
 Continue your journey to nursing excellence with Walden’s Commission on Collegiate Nursing Education (CCNE)-accredited RN to BSN online completion program.
-A BSN prepares registered nurses with additional skills in leadership, case management, and health promotion as outlined in the Future of Nursing movement.
+A BSN prepares registered nurses with additional skills in leadership, case management, and health promotion as outlined in the Future of Nursing Campaign for Action.